Also known as: reverse dip, deep bar dip, back-to-front dip, parallel-bar transition dip, bar transition dip

 What is Russian Dips?

-Russian Dips are a medium-level parallel-bar dip variation that transitions between forearm and full-dip positions.
-They primarily target the chest, biceps, trapezius and latissimus, and demand shoulder stability and controlled dip strength—best for intermediate trainees.
+Russian Dips are a medium-level parallel-bar dip variation that shifts the torso backward and forward to load the chest, biceps, trapezius and lats.
+They demand strong shoulder stability and controlled dip mechanics, making them ideal for developing upper-body pushing depth and transitional strength.

 How to Do Russian Dips